5 fixed-income bear-market strategies

 If you withdraw regular amounts from your portfolio to cover your living expenses during a market downdraft, you must sell more shares at a lower price.
 It's essentially the reverse of dollar-cost averaging, which is what you did during the accumulation phase when you invested money at regular intervals.
 Dollar-cost averaging involves buying more shares when the market is down or fewer shares when it's up.

-"You're liquidating a portion of the portfolio and locking in those negative returns and creating some very bad outcomes," says Stephen Horan, head of private wealth management for the CFA Institute and co-author of "The New Wealth Management."
+"You're liquidating a portion of the portfolio and locking in those negative returns and creating some very bad outcomes," says Stephen Horan, managing director of credentialing for the CFA Institute and co-author of "The New Wealth Management."

 "We call that sequence-of-return risk," he says.

 In such a scenario, it's best to leave stocks alone to recover from the loss and to draw instead on the fixed-income portion of your portfolio.
-Retirement experts recommend employing one of the top five fixed-income strategies to ensure enough income in a bear market.
+Retirement experts recommend employing 1 of these 5 fixed-income strategies to ensure enough income in a bear market.
 Following are the pros and cons of each method.

 A solid fixed-income strategy begins with calculating your bare-bones expenses and looking at what you will receive from Social Security and any defined-benefit pension.
 Next, choose a vehicle to ensure enough income each year to make up the difference.

-One simple option is to design a CD ladder, such as a combination of one-, three- and five-year CDs, the principal amounts of which will cover your income needs in case stocks fall, says Rick Rodgers, a Certified Financial Planner in Lancaster, Pa.
+One simple option is to design a CD ladder, such as a combination of 1-, 3- and 5-year CDs, the principal amounts of which will cover your income needs in case stocks fall, says Rick Rodgers, a CFP professional in Lancaster, Pennsylvania.
 If the stock market is up, you can reinvest funds from the maturing CDs in higher-rate CDs rather than spending the principal.

 "You're never going to make money in fixed income; that's not the purpose of it.
 After taxes and inflation, it's break-even at best," Rodgers says.
 This is particularly true in these times of low yields.